top of page

 The 2008 Animal Protection Law

 This law was meant to protect animals from being killed.
 The law specifically supports neutering and spaying dogs to help control the problem.
-Sadly, this just led to thousands of animals being left to rot in public shelters, where they die from injuries, disease, starvation and thirst.
+Sadly, this just led to thousands of animals being left to rot in public shelters, where they may die from injuries, disease, starvation and thirst.

 The police are disinterested and most officials are unaware or unwilling to help.